barrel/shopify-vite/docs/guide/plugins.md

 # Recommended Plugins

-Using Volt - Shopify Vite Plugin is even more enjoyable with the following Plugins.
+Using Volt, a Vite plugin for Shopify development is even more enjoyable with the following Plugins.

 ## [vite-plugin-shopify-import-maps](https://github.com/slavamak/vite-plugin-shopify-import-maps)